pronovic/run-script-framework/README.md

 The usual solution for this scenario is to rely on system libraries (installed from Debian or Homebrew, etc.).
-You install each system library outside of the Python build process, and then you force UV to build and link the Python package against the system library rather than the bundled library.
+You install each system library outside of the Python build process, and then you tell UV to build and link the Python package against the system library rather than the bundled library.
 This is done using the [no-binary-package](https://docs.astral.sh/uv/reference/settings/#no-binary-package) setting in `pyproject.toml`.